joytest-org/joytest/README.md

     Possible flags and their meaning:

+        -allow-zero-tests
+            Allow zero unit tests.
+            Normally this would be considered an error.

         -no-randomize
             Do not randomize order of test cases.
             This is only really relevant if "--parallel 1" was specified.